miltiadiss/CEID_NE562-Data-Mining-and-Machine-Learning-Algorithms/README.md

 # Overview
-This project is part of **Data Mining & Machine Learning** elective course in Computer Engineering & Informatics Department of University of Patras for Spring Semester 2024 (Semester 8).
+This project is part of **Data Mining & Machine Learning Algorithms** elective course in Computer Engineering & Informatics Department of University of Patras for Spring Semester 2024 (Semester 8).

 ## Dataset
 [https://archive.ics.uci.edu/dataset/779/harth](URL)